 Other Musical Qualities

-The bouncy (for lack of a better term) rhythm encourages clapping and other body percussion, which can easily be transferred to percussion instruments.
+The rhythm encourages clapping and other body percussion, which can easily be transferred to percussion instruments.
 Many of these songs are based on the pentatonic scale, which helps students improvise xylophone or glockenspiel parts (because notes in the pentatonic scale don’t usually “clash” with each other due to the lack of half steps).
-Many songs also have simple chord structures, which can be played with a bordun (open fifth) of the tonic chord most, if not all, of the time.
+Many songs also have chord structures, which can be played with a bordun (open fifth) of the tonic chord much of the time.
 For example “Woke Up this Mornin'” in the key of F could be on F and C. If I were accompanying the song on the piano, I would change chords, but it definitely works to have students play the same bordun the whole way through.
 The sky is the limit with what you can teach: many spirituals have “mi-re-do” patterns, often at the end of the 4th phrase.
-If you are teaching syncopation, there are so many spirituals to choose from.
+Also, if you are teaching syncopation, there are so many spirituals to choose from.